HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ### Gateway API for HCL DX and MX

-This how-do guide provides the process for configuring the Gateway API for HCL Digital Experience (DX) and MX.
+This how-to guide provides the process for configuring the Gateway API for HCL Digital Experience (DX) and MX.
 The Gateway API serves as a routing mechanism that allows both products to operate under a unified hostname, thereby improving deployment efficiency and management.

 #### Prerequisite
 - Set up the Gateway API for HCL Digital Experience.
 For more information, refer to the [optional Gateway API documentation](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer/#gateway-api-implementation-for-dx-deployment).